 Refrigerator Finger Gallery Art (poem)

-Heading home light’s light lights a little later
+Heading home day’s light lights a little later

 now